 Special ring given to someone permitted to journey for research at Vinheim, known as the homeland of sorcery.

 Extends magic effect duration.

-Befitting he Dragon Academy, its sign is made in the shape of an unperishing archdragon.
+Befitting he Dragon Academy, its sign is made in the shape of the unperishing archdragon.
 The Lingering Dragon is a sorcerer’s ideal and teaches their exterior.

 You’re an amazing man.
 You’ve learned all the sorceries I have.
 If this place were the Dragon Academy, you…… No, you’d surely be severely neglected and exiled… Ha ha ha.

 Orbeck would know, as he has seen the dark side to the Dragon School.
 His coat implicates him as an academy spy, and he possesses all the hallmarks to back it.
 The Slumbering Dragoncrest Ring, given only to the underbelly sorcerers.
 Silent Ally, a gesture Orbeck admits is “child’s play” (児戯) by two spies needing to signal each other as friendly — when you never reveal yourselves, having a silly code when inadvertently crossing paths with another shadowy assailant on a job comes in handy.
 On the subject of play, Aural Decoy, a prank spell spies cleverly use to distract guards from their post so as to sneak past or stab in the back.
 Along with that, Spook, a combination of the Hush and Fall Control spells from DS1 for the ultimate spy sorcery; now so essential that even generic assassins have learned it, like potentially ourselves.
 And most dangerous of all, Pestilent Mist.

 Conventional coat of Vinheim and the Dragon Academy.

 It is commonly deep blue, and the black one belongs to sorcerers of the underbelly who existed in secret.
 They were excellent spies who manipulate sound.